 Melissa Ita'aehau, DPT, CLT

 Melissa graduated with a doctorate degree in Physical Therapy from the University of Utah in 2005.
 She has been practicing at Wasatch Physical Therapy ever since.
 She competed in pole vault while attending Utah State.
 Melissa coached gymnastics for 10 years at USA Gymnastics World in Bountiful.
 She enjoys tennis, biking, playing volleyball, and being active.
 She is married and has 5 kids.
-She has focused her therapy treatment in pelvic pain and incontinence issues as well as receiving certification in the treatment of lymphedema.
-Although she specializes in these things, she sees patients with all conditions.
-She is passionate about helping her patients become their best selves.
+She has focused her therapy treatment in pelvic pain and incontinence issues as well as in the treatment of lymphedema.
+Melissa is passionate about helping her patients become their best selves and live their best lives possible.

 Rusty Jenkins, DPT